LeBron James Angry ‘Arthur’ Post Triggers Talk Of Targeting Former Teammate, NBA Superstar Offers Explanation

 Some have also speculated that James’s post was simply about the Cavs’ lackluster start for the new NBA season and it probably had nothing to do with Irving.
 LeBron is definitely not happy with the team’s 5-6 start.
 Despite his huge numbers, including a 57-point outburst against the Washington Wizards, LeBron and the rest of the team are still figuring out how to play together.

-There are also speculations that the cryptic post was about some personal issues that LeBron is going through right now.
+There are also speculations that the cryptic post was about some personal issues that LeBron is going through.
 James was a no-show during the team’s shootaround in their last game.
-People are wondering if the “personal matter” that LeBron had to attend to at the time had anything to do with allegations that he is cheating on his wife, Savannah.
+People are wondering if the “personal matter” that LeBron had to attend to at the time had something to do with allegations that he is cheating on his wife, Savannah.

 According to the New York Post, LeBron exchanged private messages with an Instagram model.
 Heidi V. Hoback, who is also an avid hunter, claims that James asked her to teach him “how to hunt.”
 LeBron supposedly said that he would teach her “to play ball” in return.